dfaranha/au-syssec-f24-exercises/05_network_layer_security/hints.md

-This file contains hints for macOS.
+This file contains hints for macOS and Windows.

 ## Exercise 2: Restoring Access